God is most glorified in us, when we most emphatically recognize how desperate our need for Him is.Taken from my personal journal, June 25, 2011

 3. Pain wages war on my self-sufficiency and pride.

 Paul said in 2 Corinthians 1 that he despaired of life for one major reason: so that he would not rely on himself but on God.
 I very much get this.
 I want to be independent.
-I want to be strong.
+To be strong.
 I want people see me as a spiritual giant.
 And then I experience something so painful I have no choice but to cry out in weakness and despair, because I am helpless to a great level.
 Of course there are times for action and responsibility.
 But God will try to make sure that these things do not feed the ego.
 Desperation obliterates the ego.
 Paul even said once that God gave him a thorn in the flesh, not because he was proud, but to keep him from becoming proud.
 Pain keeps us humble because it forces us to look outside ourselves.

 4. Pain teaches me how God feels.